 Mercury retrograde is one of the most talked-about transits in astrology.
 Even if you're not into the cosmos, you know that when Mercury goes retrograde, things are about to get seriously out of whack.
 It's become almost a joke, something to blame no matter what's going wrong.
 Emails aren't sending?
 Thanks, Mercury retrograde.
 Ex paperclipped you?
 Thanks, Mercury retrograde.
 Broken nail?
 Don't tell me — Mercury's in retrograde.
 But how did we get here?

-Mercury retrograde's popularity can be tracked back to a certain political figure, astrologer Lisa Stardust tells Refinery29.
+Mercury retrograde's popularity can be tracked back to a certain political figure, Lisa Stardust, astrologer and author of Saturn Return Survival Guide and The Astrology Deck, tells Refinery29.
 "In the 1980s, Nancy Reagan’s interest in astrology brought more insight into retrogrades and astrology," she says.
 "In modern times, it’s become the go-to meme on social media, so we can thank the internet for making it big."

 Mercury retrograde definitely gets a bad rap.
 Sure, the messenger planet backtracking through the sky can cause communication to go haywire, words to be misconstrued, and travel plans to be upended.
 But its effects aren't as intense as many of us tend to make them out to be.

 Leslie Hale, psychic astrologer at Keen.com, blames what she calls pop astrology, and "the variety of overly dramatic descriptions on the internet" for Mercury retrograde's scapegoat.
 Memes about the transit tend to trend when one is taking place, and they're often very relatable.
 No one can blame us if, after laughing at a few dozen "Thanks, Mercury" Instagram posts or tweets, we're more inclined to blame the planet for whatever little thing goes wrong in our own lives, without fully understanding what the effects of retrogrades really are.